 Why 70?
 A signal coming from the test-ear side of the head would have to arrive at the non-test ear at a level higher than 70 dB HL in order to be audible in the non-test ear.
-This is not likely because the maximum signal level of the audiometer is 110 dB HL, and the attenuation between ears is more than 40 dB.
+This is not likely because the maximum signal level of the audiometer is 120 dB HL, and the attenuation between ears is more than 40 dB.

-^{}The "air-bone gap" is the difference between air- and bone-conduction thresholds.
+\The "air-bone gap" is the difference between air- and bone-conduction thresholds.

-Lai brae (are car recerving are mastang)
+t Lui olde (the cui receiving the musking)

-Input: For puretone thresholds: Narrow Band Noise For SRT: Speech Noise
+For puretone thresholds: Narrow Band Noise For SRT: Speech Noise

-Output: Phone
+Phone

-Hearing Level: Initial setting: 0 dB
+Initial setting: 0 dB

-Hearing Aid Simulator: Off
+Off

-Reverse (near "-2.5 dB" button): On
+On